Johannes Clauberg

 although nothing is prior to or higher than God, yet there is something so common in our intellect that it may in some way comprehend God together with other things.
 (Elem. phil.
 “Prolegomena”, §§1–4)

 Having identified that which is “common in our intellect” as its subject matter, the central notion of Clauberg’s ontology is, accordingly, the “intelligible” or “thinkable” (Intelligibile seu Cogitabile) (Elem. phil.
-I.1–3) (see Savini 2011: 23–70, for a detailed account of the genesis of Clauberg’s ontology in Elementa; see also Marrone forthcoming).
+I.1–3) (see Savini 2011: 23–70, for a detailed account of the genesis of Clauberg’s ontology in Elementa; see also Marrone 2024).

 Between the 1647 and the later editions, Clauberg’s ontology undergoes a crucial shift in Descartes’s direction (Carraud 1999; Collacciani 2020).
 Briefly, this shift consists in placing the Cartesian doctrine of the thinking self in service of the doctrine of being qua being, as the primitive source of the common notions that supply the content of ontology.
 In other words, Clauberg’s aim in Ontosophia nova, as the 1660 edition is titled, is nothing less than to reconcile the account of transcendental attributes with Descartes’s doctrine of substance.
 In keeping with this shift, Clauberg abandons his earlier standpoint, that knowledge of God and what it contributes to the perfection of knowledge of nature is necessarily mediated by reflection on perceived reality, in favor of the Cartesian position that knowledge of one’s own existence as a thinking thing constitutes epistemic bedrock (Goudriaan 1999).
 Consequently, the intelligibles that make up the subject matter of ontology are now treated as generated in mere thinking.